Zokaxdesu/Drinktionary/README.md

 - Shoutout to [Fontshare](https://www.fontshare.com/) for providing the beautiful fonts used in this project.
 - Inspired by the passion for mixology and the joy of discovering unique drinks.
 - Jmelt for creating the Midnightbar in VR chat and also create the custom drinks           [their discord](https://discord.gg/yWDbKRxfAZ)
-- Floris Apon for creating pixelart of the drinks that I used in this build if you want     [their discord](https://discord.gg/JUu2Xf2QZD)
+- Floris Apon for providing high quality pixel art of the original drink                    [their discord](https://discord.gg/JUu2Xf2QZD)